 Early career group leaders (ECGLs) are the core of the Crick's faculty.
 We appoint ECGLs at a creative stage in their careers to develop innovative and ambitious research programmes.

 Crick core funding supports them to develop research programmes driven by curiosity, not by trends.

 ECGLs are appointed for 12 years.
 Towards the end of their time at the Crick, we help them to secure senior positions in the UK and elsewhere, providing support to relocate their research programme.

 The Crick early career group leader programme

 Crick early career group leaders (ECGLs) develop internationally leading research programmes in biomedical research and build their research profile, in their specialist area and the wider international research community.
 Crick ECGLs receive a core support package which we expect them to build on by attracting external response-mode funding.
 Our ECGLs contribute to scientific and operational administration at the Crick, working with colleagues in the Crick's graduate student and postdoc mentoring programmes, and represent the Crick at external meetings and scientific bodies.
 ECGLs contribute to the Crick's public engagement and fundraising activities.

 - This package applies for the full duration of the contract.
 It includes:

-- Competitive salary with benefits, subject to skills and experience.
+- Competitive salary with benefits and relocation assistance

-- Salaries and consumables for up to five researchers, including graduate students
+- Salaries and research costs for up to three researchers and two graduate students

 - Opportunity to expand through external grant funding